 - Depending on your particular industry, you may find that certain areas of your company create more waste than others.
 This is common.
 Try to determine what it’s currently costing you to dispose of these materials.

 - You can then use what you’ve learned to come up with a better waste management system for your business.
-This should also give you a better idea of whether you need a baler or a commercial trash compactor, or, possibly both.
+This should also give you a better idea of whether you need a baler trash compactor, or, possibly both.

 Impact of Amazon Boxes